-The combination of drop deck and cut out makes it one of the ideal decks for speedy riding like downhill longboarding.
-These settings give the rider the maximum comfort, control, stability, and keep the deck from wheel biting.
+The combination of drop deck and cut-out makes it one of the ideal decks for speedy riding like downhill longboarding.
+These settings give the rider maximum comfort, control, stability, and keep the deck from wheel biting.

 If you set the front truck at a 50-degree angle to get better turning support and the back truck at 45-degree to get better stability, it will undoubtedly be the best setting for downhill longboarding.

 Altogether, this downhill longboard offers all the features to steal the show without breaking anyone’s bank.
 You won’t regret buying it.

 - The deck is well cut out to provide more than enough space for the wheels.
 There is no chance of wheel biting.

 - I like the rocker deck profile with a slightly w-concave as it gives sufficient control.

 - Its grip tape is flawlessly applied to provide the desired grip.